-In practice, if the request is simple e.g. someone wants to see a small part of their data (an exam result or written consent); you need to apply common sense.
+In practice, if the request is simple e.g. Someone wants to see a small part of their data (an exam result or attendance information); you need to apply common sense.
 We do not require a formal SAR if the individual can prove their identity, the information is readily available there and then, and no other third-party data will be unreasonably released.
 Such requests should be dealt with quickly, as business as usual and with little formality.

-All other ("non-routine") requests for rights relating to the personal data we hold which are likely to take a reasonable amount of resource must be directed to the dpo@buckinghamschool.org to be completed by the school within one month and be logged.
+All other ("non-routine") requests for rights relating to the personal data we hold which are likely to take a reasonable amount of resource must be directed to the dpo@buckinghamschool.org to be completed by the school when your procedure has been agreed] and be logged.